It’s rare. But it can be treated, especially if it’s found early on.

 - Lasers to cut and destroy areas that contain cancer

 - Circumcision, which is surgery to remove the foreskin.
 You would have this procedure if you only had cancer in your foreskin.

-If your cancer is advanced, treatment may involve any of the above, and/or:
+If your cancer is advanced or has a high risk of spreading, treatment may involve any of the above, and/or:

-- Surgery to remove your lymph nodes if your cancer has spread to them
+- Surgery to remove some or all o your inguinal lymph nodes if your cancer has spread to them

 - Radiation and/or chemotherapy to rid your body of cancer cells

 - A penectomy, which is surgery to remove some or all of your penis

 Scientists are looking for new ways to treat early and advanced penile cancer in these studies, which test new drugs to see if they're safe and if they work.
 Clinical trials often are a way for people to try new medicine that isn't available to everyone.
 Your doctor can tell you if one of these studies might be a good fit for you.

 Before you sign up, ask for information on what’s involved, and what the risks and benefits would be.
 You can learn more about different trials throughout the U.S. at the National Cancer Institute’s web site, http://www.cancer.gov/about-cancer/treatment/clinical-trials.